 ModelsOverview

 Previously created models can be selected from the Model Selector window under the Models tab.
 When clicking on the hyperlink of a model, a new window is launched, where the user can create an environment for which a simulation will be run.
-In the following, each of the tabs in the Model screen is explained in more detail as the main components of the modelling function.
+In the following, each of the tabs in the Model screen is explained in detailed as the main components of the modelling function.

 Model Overview provides summarized information for the model that has been created.
 The results and summary information in the tables will only be displayed if the actual cost calculation and model have been run.